transittechies/transittechies.github.io/README.md

 Based on the simple blog AMP template.

+## Contributing

-To add talks and content, please edit the `talks-content.md` file and submit a pull request!
+To add talks and content, please edit the `archive.md` file and submit a pull request!
 If you want to add a presentation, add it to the `presentations` folder.